 Now, that’s not to say that just any cheap option has this kind of profit potential.
 After all, even the cheapest option can still go lower if it’s a bad trade.
 So, how do you know if an option is truly undervalued…and not just in the bargain bin for a reason?
 Well, I leverage my 40 years of experience as a statistician, option coach and software developer to determine just that.

 I scan the market regularly using my proprietary system, which then generates a list of trade ideas that offer the best value in the current market.
 Then, after analyzing each trade idea, I recommend only the best ones to my Maximum Options subscribers.

 Sometimes, those trades are single calls and puts or debit spreads, like the ones mentioned above…but other times, we’ll play the opposite role, and use credit spreads and naked option writes.

 Unlike a lot of other trades, credit spreads and option writes actually allow you to make money simply by opening the trade.
 Then all you have to do is hold the position through expiration — and, if all goes as planned, you’ll be taking 100% of that option income to the bank.

 That’s exactly what we do month after month at Maximum Options.

-And that’s just the beginning, if last year’s any indication.
-In all of 2016 we averaged 10 of these 100% income plays each month — 5 from naked option writes, and 5 from credit spreads.
+And that’s just the beginning, if our first half of 2017 is any indication: We averaged 12 of these 100% income plays each month — 9 from naked option writes, and 3 from credit spreads.
 And that’s in both good markets and bad.
 By using spreads and option writes to bring in a steady stream of option income AND the profits on the more speculative trades, like the calls and puts, your trading portfolio will quickly grow.